 - Assembly may be difficult

-6. Grain Wood Furniture Shaker Platform Bed, Queen
+6. Best Sturdy – Grain Wood Furniture Shaker Platform Bed

 - Dimensions: 64 x 86 x 50 inches

 One of the best things about buying a platform bed is that the beauty of the bed frame itself shines.
-A box spring can sometimes show over the frame itself, which can be unsightly.
-Grain Wood Furniture’s Shaker platform bed is classic in its design, which complements almost any style.
-The wood itself is pine, but it’s finished in a cherry color.
+A box spring can sometimes show over the frame, which can be unsightly.
+Grain Wood Furniture’s Shaker platform bed is classic in its design, which complements almost any bedroom decor.
+The wood itself is pine, but it’s finished in a cherry or espresso color depending on your preference.
 The slats on the platform are also wooden and are spaced only 3 inches apart, which makes this a great choice for any type of mattress.
-You get the ventilation from the slats, but also the necessary support for memory foam mattresses that require closely positioned slats.
-It’s only meant to hold about 500 lbs., so it’s best for those of average weight.
+You get the ventilation from the slats, but also the necessary support for mattresses that require closely positioned slats.
+It’s only meant to hold about 500 pounds, so it’s best for those of average weight.

 - Suitable for any mattress